agbrs/agb/book/src/articles/affine.md

 You can see all these transformations in action in the [affine transformations](https://agbrs.dev/examples/affine_transformations) example.

-> The most important thing to note about transformation matrices in the Game Boy Advance is that they are inverted
+> The most important thing to note about transformation matrices in the Game Boy Advance is that they are inverted.

 What we mean by this is that if you're looking to double the size of an object, you may construct a matrix like the following: